vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-nuts-bolts.md

 on our government’s books.

 A transition can be made to the new system without disrupting commerce in any way.
-The change can take place with a few changes in account- ing rules, a few accounting entries and some startup entries for the new Bank of the United States.
+The change can take place with a few changes in accounting rules, a few accounting entries and some startup entries for the new
+Bank of the United States.
 For a detailed explanation of the accounting changes read, _Modernizing Money; Why our monetary system is broken and how it can be fixed_ by Andrew Jackson and Ben Dyson (2012), the